A Multi Use Homemade Calendula Oil Infusion Your Skin Will Love

 - Calendula is a natural antimicrobial meaning it aids in fighting against and ridding the skin of bacteria.
 If you are prone to acne or breakouts then this is a key ingredient you will want in your skincare.

 As you can see, this ingredient is a must for irritated or sensitive skin!
-The best part about this recipe however is that it’s multi use so this one recipe can give you the base that you need for several homemade beauty products and I of course will share the ones that I make as I go along!
+The best part about this recipe however is that it’s multi use so this one recipe can give you the base that you need for several homemade beauty products, so far I have made a lip balm and cleansing balm!

 Aside from the calendula, a few other ingredients are added to this oil as the base in which the calendula infuses into.
 The main carrier oil I have chosen to use is Grapeseed Oil because it is both a lightweight oil but also a highly moisturizing one.
 It also is chock full of antioxidants which will protect against free radical/environmental damage to the skin.
 Plus it also has anti inflammatory properties which increases the soothing factor of your overall oil.
 The remaining ingredients - jojoba oil and vitamin E oil are also soothing and moisturizing oils while the vitamin E also adds a bit of preservation to the oil.